smousavi05/Uncertainty-Estimation/README.md

 # PSHA_uncertainties
-Codes for estimating uncertainties in PSHA models published in:
+This code performes Bootstrapping on more than 20 mollion sets of probabilistic hazard estimates to obtain the variations and uncertainties in the model.
+Results have been published in:

 "Mousavi, S. M., G. C. Beroza, and S. M. Hoover (2018).
 Variabilities in Probabilistic Seismic Hazard Maps for Natural and Induced Seismicity in the Central and Eastern United States, The leading Edge, 37(2), 141a1-